Mughalsarai: History

 Mughalsarai is located along the Grand Trunk Road (NH 19), also called Sadak-e-Azam by Sher Shah Suri, was one of the corridors connecting North India with the east during the Mughal period.
 In past centuries, it has been variously known as Mughalchak, Mangalpur and Oven Nagar.
 The township was named Mughalsarai when Indian railways established a junction here in 1883.

 In August 2018, the city was renamed as Pandit Deen Dayal Upadhyaya Nagar, after Deendayal Upadhyaya, a politician and leader of the Bharatiya Jana Sangh.

 Geography

 Mughalsarai is bisected by NH 19 into three parts.
-The southern part mainly consists of railway colonies like Vasant Vihar, New Central Colony, Diesel Colony, Haper Colony, European colony, Shubhash Nagar, Loco Colony, and Roza Colony, Plant-Depot Colony and Saresar, Alampur.
+The southern part mainly consists of railway colonies like Vasant Vihar, New Central Colony, Diesel Colony, Haper Colony, Shastri Colony, RPF Colony, European colony, Shubhash Nagar, Loco Colony, and Roza Colony, Plant-Depot Colony and Saresar, Alampur.
 It starts after the Parao Road in Varanasi and continues until Alinagar Road which comes after Railway Colony on the south.
 A few mohallas are near the railway station like Qassab Mohal, and Gram Panchayats like Amoghpur, Taranpur, Pashurampur, Dharamshala, Mainatali and Galla Mandi.
 However, situated on the west side are the Kailashpuri and Ravinagar colonies which compose the poshest area in the city.